Weekly notes on a reader observed in the wild, including his literary diet, bookish terrain, and unusual reading habits.

 Paid Subscriptions

-If you value these essays and want to support Volumes, please consider upgrading to a paid subscription.
-It will only cost you £5 a month.
+If you value these essays and want to support Volumes, please consider a paid subscription.
+It only costs £5 a month.

 Who am I?